tem556/Magic-Cube-Solver/readme.txt

 The user has to run the following pip command in cmd(Windows) or terminal(macOS): pip3 install opencv-python

 This file has no shortcut commands.
-Although the user can test the solving engine by uncommenting the code written at the end and running the "SolvingEngine.py" file.
+However, the user can test the solving engine by uncommenting the code written at the end and running the "SolvingEngine.py" file.